cleemesser/python-edf/README.rst

 towards respectability as it is being updated as we have project that needs it to process through tens of thousands of edf files.

-It still more needs tests, more refractoring to make a real pythonic api before heading to towards a polished package.
+It still needs more tests and refactoring to make a real pythonic api before heading to towards a polished package.

 I am currently updating edfwriter for 0.8 as I will be needing to use this functionality again.